sequ3ster/esp_flying_delorean/README.md

 [Didier Picard](https://www.did3d.fr) has created an impressive 3D model of a [flying Delorean from Back to the Future Part II](https://www.cgtrader.com/3d-print-models/miniatures/vehicles/flying-delorean-v2-hq-1-8-scale-530mm-3d-print-model).
 This model is animatronic and can be controlled via a button on the bottom.
 The LEDs, servos and sound module are controlled by an Arduino Nano.
 As there is already a lot to control, all the outputs of the Arduino Nano are used.
 This leaves no room for expansion.

-But there is a solution: a second microcontroller.
-In Didier's first Delorean model, an EQ LED panel MOD for the status indicator was already implemented with a second Arduino Nano.
-I also wanted to implement this mod for the Flying Delorean.
-I also had the idea of using an ESP8266 to control the Arduino.
-So the idea for this project “ESP Flying Deloren” was born.
+In Didier's first Delorean model, an EQ LED panel MOD for the status indicator was already implemented, but with a second Arduino Nano.
+Because this version has also no room for expansion.
+I also wanted to implement this mod for the Flying Delorean and I had the idea of using an ESP8266 to control the Arduino.
+So the idea for this project “ESP Flying Deloren” with EQ LED Mod was born.
 <br><br>

 **Functions**